 In the online registration system, please be sure to indicate which members of your unit will require these dietary options.
+Use the radio buttons in the "Update "Information" area to make the appropriate selection.

 We do acknowledge that we cannot accommodate every dietary need or restriction.
 For those cases, microwave ovens and refrigerators/freezers are available in the Dining Hall for campers who may need to store and prepare food brought from home.
 Please ensure that items stored in the refrigerators/freezers are labeled with name and unit number.